Last updated: March 17, 2026 Originally published: November 24, 2025

 Mind Maps visualize connections between concepts in your sources.
 This is one of the few non-audio/video content types with a direct download button.

-How to export: Generate Mind Map in Studio panel, click the Download icon (top-right) to export as image.
+How to export: Generate Mind Map in Studio panel, click the Download icon (top-right) to export as image (PNG).

 Works on: Both Free and Plus tiers.